JDM95aus/OpenSource-TerraCore/mycology/renewabletrials.md

-Here's how we plan to make the Mk2 a fully self-sustained food synthesizer that anyone can build.

 The Endless Cycle: Nutrient & Resource Management You're right, simply injecting nutrients isn't sustainable.
 To create an endless cycle, we must find a way for the system to source its own nutrients.
 This is the ultimate engineering challenge.